Quick Questions? Email Us

 • Does not occupy a separate seat

-Cost of Flying With a Lap Infant
+Cost of Lap Infant Travel

-• A small fixed fee usually applies
+• Short-haul flights: Usually a small fixed fee

 Booking a Separate Seat for Your Infant

-• Seat provides more comfort on longer flights
+• Better comfort on long-haul flights

-Approved Car Seats and Child Restraints
+Approved Car Seats & Child Restraints

 • The car seat must be airline-approved

-• It must fit within seat dimensions
+• It must fit within the aircraft seat dimensions

-• Forward-facing and rear-facing seats are allowed
+• Both rear-facing and forward-facing seats are typically allowed

-Always check measurements before traveling.
+Always check size and compatibility before traveling.

-Infant Baggage Allowance on Aer Lingus
+Infant Baggage Allowance

-• One stroller
+• One stroller/pushchair

 • One car seat

-Parents are allowed to bring:
+Parents can bring:

 • A diaper bag

-Stroller Policy Explained
+Stroller Policy

 • Lightweight strollers can be gate-checked